+We tested some of the best bike locks on the market.
 If you’re already in a rush and looking for an instant solution, here’s Kryptonite New York Heavy Duty U-Lock that will get you going.
 This heavy-duty lock is designed to offer ultimate security with its 16mm hardened steel shackle.
-Not what you’re searching for?
-Check out our other top selections and give our buying guide a peek to make sure you get the lock that will keep your bike safe!

 This highly efficient U-lock offers ultimate level of security and boasts of 16-mm thick shackle and patent-pending double deadbolt design for additional protection against cut and twist attacks.
 It comes in a set of three stainless steel keys that are part of Kryptonite’s Key Safe program.